bentruyman/glue/README.md

 ## Usage

 Glue crawls the DOM looking for elements with an attribute of `data-glue`, using it as the name of the module.
-From there, modules can be invoked with a constructor to add behaviors to that instance.
+From there, modules can be invoked with a factory method to add behaviors to that instance.

 In it's most basic form: